chriseidhof/chriseidhofnl/site/posts/view-representable.md

 }
 ```

 This is tricky to find and tricky to debug.
-A simple rule of thumb would be that once you start enqueueing one change asynchronously, you probably need to do all of the other updates asynchronously as well.
+A simple rule of thumb would be that once we start enqueueing one change asynchronously, we probably need to do all of the other updates asynchronously as well.

 **More Issues and Gotchas**

 As mentioned, we need to check each property in `updateNSView(:context:)` and make sure to only update the `NSView` when it's really needed.
 This relies on us being able to compare values.
 Sometimes this isn't possible.
 For example, when dealing with the map view, we saw that the center coordinate conversion is lossy.
 In the cases where we can't read out the current value, we can cache each value that we set.
-Inside your coordinator, you could add a helper like this:
+Inside our coordinator, we could add a helper like this:

 ```swift
 private var previousValues: [String: Any] = [:]